parallelworks/parsl_mpi/run_on_cluster/cvae-weather-ensemble/README.md

 conda install -y -c anaconda jinja2 python -m ipykernel install --user --name=<NAME> --display-name "Python (<NAME>)"
 ```
+*`conda env update --file cvae_env.yaml --name <NAME>` can also be used to recreate the working conda environment used to build this model.*

 ### 2. Open the `cvae_runner_and_example.ipynb` notebook